mcinglis/markdown-licenses/readme.md

-# Creative Commons licenses in Markdown
+# Creative Commons in markdown

 I wanted to license a Git repository under Creative Commons, but I was amazed to find that there's no way to acquire the CC licenses in text.